-Zhushan Shinto Shrine 竹山神社 was constructed on a low outcrop on the northwest side of town in 1938 and dismantled in the decades after the war.
+Zhushan Shinto Shrine 竹山神社 was constructed on a low outcrop on the northwestern side of town in 1938 and dismantled in the decades after the war.
 The original shrine and several associated structures are long gone but many artifacts remain scattered across Zhushan Park 竹山公園 and the surrounding area.
 The most prominent of these is the torii (鳥居) spanning the road leading to the park—although I’m not sure this is the original or a copy.
 Inside the park you’ll find numerous stone lanterns (their inscriptions defaced, of course) and a pair of guardian lions.

 After visiting the Shinto shrine I made a brief, half-hearted attempt to find some trace of the walled fortification built in this area in Qing dynasty times but soon gave up—there’s probably nothing left of it.
-Heading west and out of town, I went to investigate a poorly-planned subdevelopment near the former Zhushan Sugar Factory 竹山製糖, and soon continued west into Línnèi 林內 in neighbouring Yúnlín 雲林.
+Heading west and out of town, I went to investigate a poorly-planned subdevelopment near the former Zhushan Sugar Factory 竹山製糖, and soon continued west into Linnei in neighbouring Yunlin.

 Thus ends a morning of exploration in an under-appreciated part of Nantou County.
 If you’re curious about the long and surprisingly rich history of the area I encourage you to browse this Chinese language blog for more information.
-This series will continue into southeastern Changhua 彰化 before heading south into Yunlin, Chiayi, Tainan, and Kaohsiung, so stay tuned.
+This series will continue into southeastern Changhua before heading south into Yunlin, Chiayi, Tainan, and Kaohsiung, so stay tuned.

 - Koxinga, or Zhèng Chénggōng 鄭成功 as he is known to Taiwanese, perished only six months into his reign, which is formally known as the Ming-Zheng era.
 The decree mentioned in the text, formally known as “屯田之制，以拓番地” (and sometimes referred to as “寓兵於農，兵農合一”), was made in 1665 by Zhèng Jīng 鄭經, Koxinga’s eldest son and successor. ↩

 - The “tun” in tuntian appears in several Taiwanese place names.
-Cǎotún 草屯, also in Nantou, is one example, and Taichung 台中, traditionally known as Dàtún 大屯, contains several more: Běitún 北屯, Xītún 西屯, and Nántún 南屯. ↩
+Caotun, also in Nantou, is one example, and Taichung, traditionally known as Dàtún 大屯, contains several more: Beitun, Xitun, and Nantun. ↩

 - Lin Qi’s name is written in a variety of different ways depending on the source—林圮, 林屺, and 林杞, among them.
 For reasons I don’t yet understand the second character of the town named in his honour is similar to but not one of those variations.
 Perhaps it is worth noting that Zhushan was a frontier town and not many of its inhabitants would have been literate for much of its early history. ↩

-- As with anything to do with Taiwanese indigenous people there are numerous ways to write the names of the people, their subgroups, and their various settlements.
+- As with anything to do with Taiwanese Indigenous people there are numerous ways to write the names of the people, their subgroups, and their various settlements.
 Luhtu also appears as Duhtu in some texts, and the displaced descendants now reside in Wàngměi Village 望美村 as part of the Jiǔměi community 久美部落 in neighbouring Xinyi Township.
 Jiumei is also written as Mahavun or Mamahavana, presumably variations based on differences between the Tsou and Bunun languages spoken in the community.
 The Tsou people were once plentiful in Nantou but those residing in Jiumei are the only ones who remain after centuries of colonization, conflict, and displacement. ↩

 - Linyipu is a modern Mandarin Chinese reading of the relevant characters; it would be been known as Lîm-kí-poo in the Hokkien of the majority for much of its history.
 I’ve encountered several other romanizations in my research, for example: Limkepo, Lim Kepeau, Lin Pi Pu, Lin-chi-po, and Lim-ki-pou. ↩

 - The boundary system and quarantine policy were established in 1722.
 At that time the border ran along the break in the hills where the Zhoushui River enters the coastal plains.
 In 1750 much of modern-day Zhushan came under Qing control.
-The boundary was amended in 1760 but not until 1782 did it surge east to encompass what is now Lùgǔ 鹿谷 and Jíjí 集集.
-There it languished for a century; it wasn’t until 1875 that Shuǐlǐ 水里 and Pǔlǐ 埔里 were incorporated into Qing Taiwan. ↩
+The boundary was amended in 1760 but not until 1782 did it surge east to encompass what is now Lugu and Jiji.
+There it languished for a century; it wasn’t until 1875 that Shuili and Puli were incorporated into Qing Taiwan. ↩

 - Qing governance of Taiwan became much more proactive following the Bāyáowān Incident 八瑤灣事件 (or Mudan Incident in English) (1871) and subsequent Japanese reprisals (1874).
 Liú Míngchuán 劉銘傳, governor of Taiwan from 1884 to 1891, attempted to modernize Taiwan and shore up its defences, but his projects were chronically underfunded due to a lack of support from the Qing court, and many of them were never completed.
 What is now known to historians as Yunlin County Old City 雲林縣舊城 was partly constructed on a hilltop northwest of town but doesn’t seem to have been put to any use before it was abandoned.
 It also sounds as if the Qing realized there were too many logistical challenges involved in supplying the new city due to seasonal flooding along the Zhoushui River.
 In 1893 a decision was made to relocated the project to Yunlin County New City 雲林縣新城 in modern Douliu, now the capital of Yunlin.
 Interesting trivia: Yunlin is the only county on mainland Taiwan without an eponymous city—and in an alternate timeline, Zhushan would now be known as Yunlin City!
 Also worth noting: the vanished city also marks the beginning of the Bātōngguān Old Road, built in 1875 to facilitate passage across the rugged interior to Eastern Taiwan.
 For a full history of the aborted city in Zhushan check out this post. ↩